-Carlo Gavazzi is well positioned in terms of financial stability, focused strategy, innovative technology and customer alliances.
-Carlo Gavazzi is proud to have a committed team that is willing and able to keep strengthening both its financial and its global market position.
-We would like to thank in particular our former Vice-Chairman Giovanni Bertola who reached the statutory age limit last year.
-Mr Bertola, now Honorary Chairman, has always been highly committed to his task and contributed a lot to the success of Carlo Gavazzi.
+Carlo Gavazzi is well positioned in terms of financial stability, focused strategy, innovative technology and customer alliances and is proud to have a committed team that is willing and able to keep strengthening its global market position.
 Many thanks and much appreciation go to our employees for their dedication and hard work, to our customers and business partners for their confidence in us and their loyalty to the Company, as well as to our shareholders for their continued trust in the management and the Board of Directors.

-Valeria Gavazzi Chairman
+Valeria Gavazzi Chairman 8